doubleangels/NextDNSManager/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest an idea for this project
 title: ''
 labels: 'type: feature request'
-assignees: ''
+assignees: '@doubleangels'

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+[Replace with a clear and concise description of what the problem is. ]

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+[Replace with a clear and concise description of what you want to happen.]

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+[Replace with a clear and concise description of any alternative solutions or features you've considered.]

 **Additional context**
-Add any other context or screenshots about the feature request here.
+[Add any other context or screenshots about the feature request here.]